1932–33 Montreal Canadiens season

 After the disappointing 1931–32 season, Cecil Hart faced pressure from fans to resign his position in favour of a French-Canadian.
 When Hart, an independent insurance broker, had signed on as coach, the season was four and a half months and 36 games.
 Now it was 48 games and seven months.
 A combination of the pressure, and the negative effects on his business, led him to resign in August 1932.
 Former Canadiens star Newsy Lalonde would take over as coach.

 Regular season

 Economic conditions in Montreal, part of the Great Depression caused attendance to decline.
 Over 40,000 families and 150,000 individuals were receiving social assistance.
-The team would lose $20,000 dollars on the season.
+The team would lose $20,000 on the season.

 On the ice, the Canadiens under new coach Lalonde spent much of the season in last place, but managed to make the playoffs when they rallied to finish third.
 Howie Morenz, who had previously led the league in scoring, declined in production, and Aurel Joliat took over as the team leader in scoring.